Program Information: VA Medical Center, Battle Creek - Psychology Service (116B)

 All tracks have the same aim: to develop competent health service psychologists who are ready to assume the responsibilities of an entry-level staff psychologist, such as at the VA-equivalent GS-11 level or advanced practice postdoctoral residency position.

 Tracks are named after the rotation(s) the intern does during the first six months.
+Interns will select from a variety of electives from the second six months.
 Please visit our website or email the training director at jessica.kinkela@va.gov for details.

 Neuropsychology (1 position)